zadium/parachute/README.md

 #### HUD

-* Import it with Textures, no need to select physic
+* Import it with Textures, no need to select physic, or select same dae file as physic file
 * Upload script ParachuteHUD.lsl into it
 * Upload textures, Parachute and Smoke
 * Set Face 0  to Parachute texture, Face 1 to Smoke texture